roytang/blog/content/post/2019/03/pros-cons-programming.md

 ---
 author: roy
-categories:
+categories: []
-- Software Development
+date: 2019-03-12 05:56:56
 tags:
 - quora
-date: 2019-03-12T13:56:56+08:00
+- Software Development
-title: "What are the pros and cons of a programming career?"
+title: What are the pros and cons of a programming career?
 type: post
 ---